 I use to skin squirrels and he wanted a demonstration of how I skinned a

 squirrel.
-Most people cut a slot in the skin across the middle
+Most people cut a slot in the hide across the middle

-of the squirrels back and pull the skin in opposite directions,
+of the squirrels back and pull the hide in opposite directions,

 however it does leave a good bit of hair on the squirrel if not very